Trismegiste/Mondrian/README.md

 and particullary its dependencies between types, a.k.a the "[efferent coupling][6]".

-With the proprer vocabulary ("class", "interface", "method signature", "parameter" and "implementation") and a proper gammar ("depends on", "typed with", "inherits from" etc...), each source code can be transformed into a [directed graph][5] (or digraph).
+With the proprer vocabulary ("class", "interface", "method signature", "parameter" and "implementation") and a proper grammar ("depends on", "typed with", "inherits from" etc...), each source code can be transformed into a [directed graph][5] (or digraph).

 Then, with this abstract representation, it uses some algorithms and some